SMAE123/Group_CI536/README.md

 Billal Maqsoudi

 # Description
-For CI536 Integrated Group Project, a marketplace for the University of Brighton students to buy and sell.
+For CI536 Integrated Group Project, Marketplace for students in Brighton to buy and sell items.

 Suggested: Electronics and books!!

 # Responsibilities